Williams & Nadal return to Centre Court on day two

 Boulter is up against France's Clara Burel, before Dart and Spanish player Rebeka Masarova compete for a place in the second round.

-Jay Clarke will return to complete his suspended match against American Chris Harrison, with the Briton currently trailing 7-6 (7-3) 6-1 5-5.
+Jay Clarke will return to complete his suspended match against American Chris Harrison, with the Briton currently trailing 7-6 (7-3) 6-1 5-5, and Heather Watson's opener against German Tamara Korpatsch must also be completed after Watson had tied the match 7-6 (9-7) 5-7.